-To implement soft delete in your application, we need to inherit our db context class from SoftDeletes.Core.DbContext
+To implement soft delete in your application, you need to inherit your db context class from SoftDeletes.Core.DbContext.

 public class BookStore : SoftDeletes.Core.DbContext